natty11q/LayersNLogic/Devlog/Nathaniel/Engine/#5 Optimisations.md

 # MAJOR FRAMERATE LIMITATIONS

-When testign out rendering to the display I noticed a severe drop in the framerate even when uncapped.
+When testing out rendering to the display I noticed a severe drop in the framerate even when uncapped.

-this was taking the mainloop from a frame rate of near 3000 to around 80
+this was taking the main loop from a frame rate of near 3000 to around 80

 To tackle this I looked into the method used for rendering